rnd/infra/terraform/README.md

 $ gcloud auth application-default login
 ```

-Alternatively, you can use the [project resource](gcloud/project.tf) to create
+Alternatively, you can use the [project resource](gcp/project.tf) to create
 new project with the minimum set of Google CLoud APIs enabled to spin up new GKE
 cluster.

 ```
-$ terraform apply gcloud
+$ terraform plan gcp
 ```

 ### Set up the environment